christianalfoni/proxy-state-tree/README.md

 listener.dispose()
 ```

-Here we combine the tracked paths with the mutations performed to see if this components, computed or whatever indeed needs to run again, doing a new **startPathsTracking** and **stopPathsTracking**.
+Here we combine the tracked paths with the mutations performed to see if this components, computed or whatever indeed needs to run again, doing a new **startPathsTracking** and **clearPathsTracking**.

 ## Dynamic state values